For most of my life I suffered from what I call “The Mozart Complex.”

 Does any of that ring a bell with you?
 Have you suffered from your own version of The Mozart Complex?

 If so, tell me about it.
 Maybe I can help you get past it, too.
-Go over to Facebook and join the Many Chapters Community Room where we can really talk.
+Go over to Facebook and post on the Many Chapters page where we can talk.
+Or you can private message me, or send me an email through the contact page here.

 Ericsson, K.A., Charness, N., Feltovich, P.J., and Hoffman, R.R.
 (Eds) (2006) The Cambridge Handbook of Expertise and Expert Performance.
 Cambridge University Press, New York.